OUR POLICIES

 For safeguarding issues please email: safesquash@englandsquash.com

 5.5.
-All other breaches of this code will be delt with at the sole discretion of the INSPIRE Squash Academy.
+All other breaches of this code will be delt with at the sole discretion of the Inspire Squash Academy.

 Anti-Bullying Policy